 This lead me to thinking about what other things are starting to disappear due to technology.

-I definitely prefer an actually book over an e-book.
-Seems bookstores will be safe for a while longer, as research taught me that most people still feel this way.
+I prefer an actually book over an e-book.
+Bookstores should be safe for a while longer, as research taught me that most people still feel this way.

 The act of holding a book creates a more memorable impression.
 You remember the location within the book where scenes happen.
 With an e-book, these references don’t exist.